deekshithmd/task-management-system-backend/README.md

 4. Add task to user's task list
 5. Delete task from user's task list
 6. Get all tasks of logged in user
-7. Updated particular task of the user.
+7. Update particular task of the user.